covidclinical/Phase2.1RDeveloperGuide/README.md

 This [R package](https://github.com/covidclinical/Phase2.1UtilitiesRPackage) contains these tools.
 See the [README](https://github.com/covidclinical/Phase2.1UtilitiesRPackage) for additional details and a tutorial.

 ## Dependencies
-The 4CE Container comes [pre-built with many popular R packages](https://github.com/covidclinical/Phase2.1DockerAnalysis/blob/master/R_VERSIONS).

--Imports

--contact us if R packages that your package depends on require installation of additional system libraries
+The 4CE Container comes pre-built with [many popular R packages](https://github.com/covidclinical/Phase2.1DockerAnalysis/blob/master/R_VERSIONS).
+All 4CE project packages should declare their dependencies throught the "Imports" section of the package's "DESCRIPTION" file.
+See [here])(https://r-pkgs.org/description.html#dependencies) for details about how this mechanism works in R. For any pacakges that are not available in the 4CE Container's pre-configured environment when your package is installed, R will attempt to automatically install the package.
+Developers should test this process in a clean 4CE Container instance before releasing their R package.
+If an R package upon which your software depends requires installation of a system library, please contact us, and we will work with you to get the library installed in the 4CE Container image.

 ## Reading input data in the 4CE Container environment
--mount point for input data
+All of the sites will run the 4CE Container with the container's `/4ceData` file system location mounted to the container host's storage where the site's exported standardized data files (see above for a description of the file schemas) reside.
+Your R package should only attempt to read from those locations to retrieve input data for an analysis.
+See the container's [documentation](https://github.com/covidclinical/Phase2.1DockerAnalysis) for additional details on the storage mount.

 ## General best practices